"It’s 10 PM. Do you know where your children are?"

 This phrase, coined in the 1960s, reminded parents to look after their children during an especially riotous time in the United States.
-When the PSA (Public Service Announcement) appeared on parents’ TV screens, they could not text their children to find their whereabouts.
+When the public service announcement appeared on parents’ TVs, they could not text their children to find their whereabouts.
 They could not check Find My Friends app.
 They could call around and hope their kids, or someone who knew them, were somewhere near the telephone that rang.

 It’s 7 PM.
 Do you know if your house is locked?